 When searching for flowers that are adaptable, compact, and long-blooming, consider hardy geranium plants (Geranium spp.).
-Also called cranesbill geranium flower, the plant comes in colors ranging from pinks, blues, and vivid purples to subdued whites.
-Attractive, cup shaped or frilly flowers bloom profusely and spread abundantly.
+Also called the cranesbill geranium flower, the plant comes in colors ranging from pinks, blues, and vivid purples to subdued whites.
+Attractive, cup-shaped, or frilly flowers bloom profusely and spread abundantly.
 The hardy geranium flower blooms in late spring and lasts until fall.
 Some hardy geranium plants have attractive foliage that lasts until nipped by frost.

 How to Plant Hardy Geraniums

 Many varieties of hardy geranium plants exist and thrive in full sun to shady locations.
 When considering how to plant hardy geraniums, consider the location where you wish to plant and choose an appropriate plant for the available sunlight.

 Locate the plant where it has room to sprawl, clipping the edges back if necessary to keep it within its boundaries.
 Some varieties may be used as groundcover, while others are attractive as border plants.
 Brighten the rock garden with various cultivars of the cranesbill geranium flower, which may be as short as 6 inches (15 cm.) or as tall as 3 feet (1 m.).
 Smaller varieties may cascade from containers.